Building a Custom Core ML Model on Skafos.ai

 During step 1 of the integration guide, instead of downloading an initial model from the drop down list, click here to download a pre-trained model along with a word-index dictionary JSON file (zipped).
 Add those to your Xcode project resources.

 From here on out, the Skafos framework will handle automated model updates to your devices.
-You can trigger model updates over-the-air using the Skafos SDK save method:
+You can trigger model updates over-the-air using the Skafos SDK save and deliver methods.

-This way, you can retrain or update your model in the JLab environment on Skafos, and have your changes propagate to your application.
+This way, you can retrain or update your model in the JLab environment on Skafos, and have your changes propagate to your applications.

 This model is a bit more advanced, so it is a bit trickier to deploy and use on devices (I trust you can still do it)!
 Remember that pre-processing work we did, converting text to integers and what not?
 Well, in order to use a language model like this in your app, you also need to include the mappings so that the results of the model can be translated into human readable text.
-Near the end of the notebook, I share some code so save those mappings to
+Each time you save and deliver a model, you also need to include the word-index dictionary

 Thanks for following along!
 I hope you learned something new and now have the tools to build an awesome language model.
 Get after it!